Success factors for KYC processes

 Well-thought-through software supports companies in carrying out efficient master data processes and establishing secure KYC procedures on this basis.

-IT solutions can automate rectification and consolidation processes for master data as far as possible.
+IT solutions for master data management can automate rectification and consolidation processes for master data as far as possible.
 As leading systems they also ensure data consistency – duplicates and redundancy are things of the past.
 Compilation, validation, rectification and supplementation of existing information through external data are performed automatically.
-This is made possible through interfaces to external information agencies and services, which also offer the investigation and presentation of company relationships.
+This is made possible through interfaces to external information agencies and services, which also offer the investigation and visualization of corporate linkage.

 The optimized data that is then obtained forms the basis for the reliable comparison of the data with lists in KYC processes – also fully automated and in a continuous monitoring process.
 This makes sure that changes to master data are recognized automatically, which can trigger certain processes to stop or to be re-initiated